sonphvl/laravel-authorization/README.md

 # About

-This package provides a simple implementation for authorization base on Laravel Gate.
+This package provides a simple implementation for authorization base on Laravel Gate and middleware.

 ## Implementation